 CEDA CORE VALUES

-To be the organization by which the Argentine community of the United States of America participates in helping schools and health centers in the most deprived areas of Argentina.
+To be the organization by which the Argentine community of the United States of America participates in helping children and families in the most deprived areas of Argentina.

 CEDA seeks and builds relationships with Argentine difference-makers and NGOs who are making a difference in vulnerable communities.
 By finding those who are already creating change, we are deepening impact instead of duplicating it.